|

 blousy, open shirt.
 When he pulled back for some air Jack could see

-that he was a black-haired beauty with a cream-white body, breasts like
+that he was a black-haired beauty with a cream-white body, like

 grapefruit and a smile that could blind.
 They went back to their ardour.